-Athabasca and the Board are committed to providing a transparent overview of Athabasca's approach to compensation for its executive officers.
-The Compensation Discussion and Analysis that follows this letter focuses on the enhancements Athabasca made in 2015 to its compensation programs and how these enhancements build and maintain a stronger link between the compensation programs, shareholder value and the Corporation's strategic objectives.
-The Corporation's compensation philosophy is an important focus area for the Board as Athabasca's delivery of profitable growth can only be achieved if we attract, retain and motivate talented executives.
+The Compensation and Governance Committee is committed to providing a clear and comprehensive discussion of our approach to executive compensation, including our overarching philosophy and objectives of aligning executive compensation with Athabasca's performance.
+The Corporation's compensation philosophy will remain an important focus area for the Board as we continue to be of the view that Athabasca's delivery of profitable growth can only be achieved if we attract, retain and motivate talented executives.